jackyzha0/quartz/content/Journal.md

     - Added dark theme and toggle to the [Anpu Zola](https://github.com/zbrox/anpu-zola-theme) theme.

 > [!note]
-> I'm still defining what exactly I should include in the journal.
-Making sure it's not _too_ technical, or difficult to read.
+> I'm still defining what exactly I should include in this journal.
+I'm currently making sure it's not _too_ technical, or difficult to read.